-When I came up with this cake flavour combination, I knew what I wanted, but achieving that flavour seemed impossible.
+When I came up with this cake flavor combination, I knew what I wanted, but achieving that flavor seemed impossible.
 Since we changed to freshly ground coffee in this household, instant coffee is nowhere to be found.
-Not usually a problem, but when it comes to coffee-flavoured desserts, many rely on instant coffee.
+Not usually a problem, but when it comes to coffee-flavored desserts, many rely on instant coffee.
 I wanted to change that!

 This caramel and coffee layer cake with coffee buttercream is true, rich coffee, with no instant coffee to be found!
 And the coffee buttercream?
 None of this 1 or 2 tablespoons of hot, instant coffee water.
 I took it to a whole new level.
 Now, it took some work, but if you prepare in advance, things should go quick and smoothly.

-I am not sure how much the coffee flavour came through in the cake from me infusing the coconut oil and buttermilk, but I like to think it helped.
-This coffee layer cake with coffee buttercream was for Dan’s coworker who loves coffee, so I really wanted the flavour of coffee to come through!
+I am not sure how much the coffee flavor came through in the cake from me infusing the coconut oil and buttermilk, but I like to think it helped.
+This coffee layer cake with coffee buttercream was for Mr. TCW's coworker who loves coffee, so I really wanted the flavor of coffee to come through!
 As a whole, I think it all worked out perfectly!
 As for the caramel?
 I would have gone with my homemade caramel recipe, but with so much work already put into this cake, I went with a real simple caramel on the stove top.

 - 2-5 tbsp. freshly ground coffee beans

 - ½ cup cake and pastry flour

 - 1 cup granulated sugar

 - ¼ cup brown sugar